suihkulokki/elisaviihde/README.md

 ```
 $ ./elisa-show-program-dump.py -f 3140525 -o kauniit.list
 ```
-The generated list is in form of "programid: filename Start batch download:
+The generated list is in form of "programid: filename".
+Start batch download:

 ```